jjcordano/jjcordano/README.md

 🎓 I have a Bachelor's degree from McGill University in Finance and Computer Science and I am currently a Master's student studying Statistics and Data Science at Paris 1 Panthéon-Sorbonne University.

-💼 Currently a Data Scientist trainee at Natixis in Paris.
+💼 Currently taking part in a one-year apprenticeship as Junior Data Scientist at Natixis in Paris.

 🎯 My fields of interest are __statistics__, __computer science__, __deep learning__, and __finance__.